ianhco/cerces/docs/guides/index.md

 # Guides

-Here are the tutorials and advanced guides to development with **Workery**.
+Here are the tutorials and advanced guides to development with **Cerces**.

-You could consider this a book, a course, the official and recommended way to learn Workery. 😎
+You could consider this a book, a course, the official and recommended way to learn Cerces. 😎